percona/k8spg-docs/docs/backups.md

     your new private key and related information.

 3. Now you should use a base64-encoded version of this file and create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 You can encode the file with the `base64 <filename>` command.
-When done, create the following yaml file with your cluster name and base64-encoded file contents:
+When done, create a yaml file with your cluster name and base64-encoded file contents as the following `cluster1-pgbackrest-secrets.yaml` example:

-    ``` yaml title="cluster1-pgbackrest-secrets.yaml"
+    ```yaml
     apiVersion: v1
     kind: Secret
     metadata: